Dentists

 Children’s dental care in Luxembourg

 The quality of dental care for children in Luxembourg is high, with less than 5% of children in the country with unmet needs across all income groups.
-Dental treatment for all children aged under 18 in Luxembourg receives 100% reimbursement and is accessed through the health insurance of parents.
+Dental treatment for all children aged under 18 in Luxembourg qualifies for 100% reimbursement – children can access it through their parents’ health insurance.

 A dentist examines a child

-If you don’t have public health insurance in Luxembourg, you will need to take out a private insurance policy for your child’s dental care.
+If you don’t have public health insurance in Luxembourg, you must take out a private insurance policy for your child’s dental care.
 Many private insurers offer family packages with good rates that cover regular checkups and treatment costs for children.

-If you have a dental emergency in Luxembourg, such as a broken tooth, excessive bleeding, or extreme toothache, you should first attempt to contact your dentist by phone.
+However, if you have a dental emergency such as a broken tooth, excessive bleeding, or extreme toothache, you should first attempt to contact your dentist by phone.
 Most dentists have an answerphone message out-of-hours informing you of the steps to take in the event of an emergency.
 You can also check their website for instructions.

 Some dentists in Luxembourg offer emergency treatment, although out-of-hours services may be limited.
 Clinics providing treatment without an appointment include:

-You can also check here for a list of emergency dentists in Luxembourg.
+Dentalby also provides a list of emergency dentists in Luxembourg.

 The reimbursement rate for emergency dental treatment in Luxembourg is between 80% to 100%.
 Treatments such as crowns and fillings are usually reimbursed at 100% if you have had annual checkups with a registered dentist for the past two years.